Loader gif

 How can I prepare for paying taxes on stocks?

 Consider the amount of tax you owed on your investments this year, if any.
 As you continue to invest and your money grows, your taxes will likely continue to increase.
-To avoid paying even more taxes, you may also want to consider a tax-advantaged investment vessel, such as a 401(k), Roth IRA, traditional IRA, or health savings account.
+To avoid paying even more taxes, you may also want to consider a tax-advantaged investment vessel, such as a 401(k), Roth IRA, traditional IRA, or health account.

 How to report stocks and pay taxes with TaxAct